EHB-TI/web-app-binary-beasts/README.md

 - [x] As a teacher I can view all students
 - [x] As a teacher I can (un)assign students to groups
 - [ ] As a student or teacher I can create/edit/delete an event
-- [ ] As a teacher I can create/edit/delete an event private to a specific group
+- [ ] As a student or teacher I can create/edit/delete an event private to a specific group
 - [ ] As a student or teacher I can view a list of all events
 - [x] As a student I can view a list of all events in my group
 - [ ] As a student or teacher I can view the details of an event
 - [ ] As a student or teacher I can see all attendees of an event if I have rights to do so
 - [ ] As a student or teacher I can indicate if I will be attending an event
+- [x] As an admin I can assign roles to other users (Student, Teacher, Admin)

 # Threat model
 ![image](https://user-images.githubusercontent.com/21662496/139757528-ff6aef38-4c15-4249-8011-092809ffd583.png)